 In an attempt to document the many courageous men and women of Waterloo County who served Canada in the First and Second World Wars, Kitchener Public Library staff created Soldier Information Cards.
 The cards were created during and shortly after each war, compiled using newspaper and magazine clippings, photographs, and information contributed by soldiers and their families.

-In order to make the information in the soldier information cards more accessible to researchers, genealogists and family historians, staff of the Grace Schmidt Room have indexed the collection by surname:
+In order to make the cards more accessible to researchers, genealogists and family historians, staff of the Grace Schmidt Room have indexed the collection by surname:

 In honour of the contribution of Waterloo County's men and women to Canada’s war efforts, the Grace Schmidt Room is pleased to present the Waterloo County Soldier Portraits digital exhibit.

-This exhibit is comprised of an online collection of photographs of Waterloo County men and women,who proudly served our region and country during the First World War of 1914-1918 and the Second World War of 1939-1945.
+This exhibit is comprised of a collection of photographs of Waterloo County men and women who proudly served our region and country during the First World War of 1914-1918 and the Second World War of 1939-1945.